 Roles and Responsibilities

-In order to ensure that every party of the agreement knows what is expected of them, key roles and responsibilities are indicated in a separate section.
+In order to ensure that every party of an agreement knows what is expected of them, key roles and responsibilities are indicated in a separate section.
 Here are outlined the provider’s responsibilities, which often include service delivery, maintenance, and support as well as customer responsibilities, such as providing necessary information, ensuring access to resources, and adhering to agreed-upon procedures.

 Oleksandr Boiko